 Top Ten Hybrid Table Saw Safety Tips

 - Don’t wear gloves while using the best hybrid table saw.
-There are a number of reasons for this, but the main ones are that gloves reduce tactile sense and gripping power.
-There are some gloves that are loose enough to be caught up in the rotating blade, which is a major problem.
+There are several reasons for this, but the main ones are that gloves reduce tactile sense and gripping power.
+Some gloves are loose enough to be caught up in the rotating blade, which is a major problem.

 - Ensure you wear proper eye and hearing protection.
 Eyes should be protected against projectiles and regular eyeglasses aren’t going to get the job done.
 Every woodworker needs to use hearing protection.
 Hearing loss can happen slowly without any warning or symptoms until it’s too late to undo the damage.

 - Wear short sleeves when using the best hybrid table saws and leave the ties in the office.
 Take off any jewelry and don’t wear other loose-fitting clothes while using your table saw.
 These items can be caught up in the blade and pull you into the blade before you have a chance to respond.

 - Stand comfortably and keep your feet apart for balance.
 This is especially important when cutting stock that is long enough to require you to step towards the saw to feed the wood through.
 This builds momentum and you want to be able to stop without an issue, which is where footwear with non-slip soles comes into play.

 - Avoid performing awkward operations.
 If doing a particular cut makes you feel like an idiot then doesn’t do the cut, at least not how you were doing it.
 This prevents you from losing your balance and potentially falling into the blade or the table.